younitydev/nagios-docker/README.md

 5- Create a service and include the target task definition.

+6- Convert .csv files to .cfg for Nagios.

 ## 1 - Local development using dockers and/or docker-Compose

+All you need is docker and/or docker-composed installed and a set .cfg files to create a new service in addtion to this repository.

 ### Base image